Webpage created: September 14, 2019

 Moon's offered at least two models of Pye transistor portable radios for the summer of 1959.
 Prices were always quoted in Guineas as this looked lower than it actually was.
 The cheaper model was 21½ Guineas, which was in reality £24 0s 6d.
 What was described as the luxury model cost 27½ Guineas (£34 7s 6d).

 Captain Sydney Edward Moon, the senior partner, died at Reigate in Surrey on January 24th 1961.
 He was 88.

-On January 1st 1963 Messrs Moon & Sons (Pianos) Ltd was taken over by Messrs J & F Stone Lighting & Radio Ltd, of 6 Broad Street Place, London.
-This enabled some rationalisation to take place because Messrs J & M Stone, who dealt in similar items from their premises on the corner of Ebrington Street, were part of the same overall group.
+On January 1st 1963 Messrs Moon & Sons (Pianos) Ltd was taken over by Messrs J and F Stone Lighting and Radio Limited, of 6 Broad Street Place, London.
+This enabled some rationalisation to take place because Messrs J and M Stone, who dealt in similar items from their premises on the corner of Ebrington Street, were part of the same overall group.

 The premises in New George Street that was once occupied by Moon's is currently the MacDonald's Restaurant.